Fed up of Microsoft Edge ads? Here, have some more, this time in OneDrive

 And of course the irony in this case would be that Edge is actually an enticing proposition as a browser standing on its own merits, and the new Chromium-based version is much better than the original Edge which was Windows 10-only.

-We’ve previously seen Microsoft make suggestions to Firefox users that they should migrate to Edge, along with adverts for Edge in Windows 10’s Start menu, and again on the web with messages in Outlook.com.
-Edge ads most recently appeared in the search bar in Windows 10.
+We’ve previously seen Microsoft make suggestions to Firefox users that they should migrate to Edge with adverts in Windows 10’s Start menu.
+Edge ads have also appeared in Outlook.com and most recently the search bar in Windows 10.

 - We’ll help you pick the best VPN